ankursoni/kubernetes-operator-roiergasias/README.md

                 # volume - 'yaml' is automatically created by the operator using a generated configMap
                 - name: yaml
                   mountPath: /root/hello-world
+---

 # apply the manifest
 kubectl apply -f examples/hello-world/hello-world-kubernetes.yaml

+# browse workflow created by the manifest
+kubectl get workflow

+# browse job created by the workflow
+kubectl get job

-# browse pod created by the workflow
+# browse pod created by the job
-kubectl get pods
+kubectl get pod

 # check pod logs for the output and wait till it is completed
 kubectl logs roiergasias-demo-<STRING_FROM_PREVIOUS_STEP>